zussman/bewd/classnotes/week4.md

 ```
 Using the `attr_accessor` method allows you to skip the Access Methods and Setter Methods.
 You no longer have to write those methods for every single instance variable.
 Remember though, *this only works for **instance variables** in the `attr_accessor`*.
 You could create access but not set capabilities at the top using the `attr_reader` function.
 Similarly, you can just have `attr_writer` to write attributes for specific variables. `attr_accessor` is basically, just `attr_writer` and `attr_reader` put together.

+## Writing classes is a skill
+Part of development is that your classes will always be changing, but you should sit down and map out what your class' properties and methods should likely be.
+It will help a lot down the line.

+---
+**At this point you went through the `creating objects` exercise, which is in your classworks folder, week 4.**

+---